Google Apps for Education - Parents' Bill of Rights

 - Additional services added at the district’s discretion

 All of these services comply with CIPA, COPPA, and FERPA regulations.
+Most software is purchased through Nassau BOCES, and the organization ensures student data is kept private and secure.
 Student data will not be used for commercial purposes.

 What is Google Apps for Education?